gb-dev-school/starters-js-canvas-animation-starter/README.md

 You could find this useful: https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial

+* reduce FPS in order to slow down the animation, if you'd like
-* Change the size and color of the moving rectangle
+* change the size and color of the moving rectangle
-* Instead of the rectangle, try using moving something different around
+* instead of the rectangle, try make the moving object look different: a round, a star, a trojan horse?
-* Add some background, maybe?
+* maybe add some background?

 ### 2. Minor state changes

 At this point, the student is supposed to edit `scripts/payload/state.js` only.

-* reduce FPS in order to slow down the animation, if you'd like
-* given FPS is the same, make the point move faster or slower
+* given FPS is the same, make the object move faster or slower
-* change its movement direction
+* change movement direction
 * make it bounce of canvas' edges instead of teleporting
+* make it move non-linearly, maybe even randomly

 ### 3. Extending the state